Car Insurance Deductibles Explained

 What Is a Car Insurance Deductible?

-A car insurance deductible is the amount you have to pay every time you file a claim before your insurance kicks in to cover the rest of it.
+A car insurance deductible is the amount you must pay out of pocket toward a covered claim before your insurer pays the remaining costs.

 For example, let’s say that you’re making a claim for a $1000 repair on your car with a $100 deductible.
 The total amount you can actually claim from your insurer will be $900, and you can only claim it after you pay the first $100.
 The other $100 will have been “deducted” from the claimable amount (i.e. shouldered by you), hence the term “deductible”.